 Image: NVMe SSD Expansion Cards Require x4 PCIe Lanes

-Before we dive deeper into the subject, let’s first get acquainted with the two PCIe configurations that we will be discussing.
+Before diving deeper into the subject, let’s get acquainted with the two PCIe configurations we will discuss.

-For starters, different PCIe cards have different PCIe lane requirement.
-An NVMe SSD Expansion Card, for instance, has a requirement of four PCIe lanes.
+For starters, different PCIe cards have additional PCIe lane requirements.
+An NVMe SSD Expansion Card, for instance, requires four PCIe lanes.
 The more demanding a card and the more data it generates, the more PCIe lanes it will require.

 A PCIe x4 slot comes with 4 PCIe lanes.
-What this means is that the slot has 4 channels through which data is transmitted between the PCIe device and the computer’s processor.
+This means the slot has four channels through which data is transmitted between the PCIe device and the computer’s processor.

 PCIe lanes are scalable.
-Meaning if a single PCIe lane has speeds of 1.0 GB/s, 4 PCIe lanes will have four times the speed.
+If a single PCIe lane has speeds of 1.0 GB/s, 4 PCIe lanes will have four times the speed.

-A true x16 slot is the largest PCIe slot on most motherboards, both in terms of connectors and the number of lanes it has to transport the data with.
+An actual x16 slot is the largest PCIe slot on most motherboards in terms of connectors and the number of lanes it has to transport the data.

-It has quadruple the lanes compared to an x4 slot and are idea for demanding expansion card like graphics cards.
+It has quadruple lanes compared to an x4 slot and is ideal for demanding expansion cards like graphics cards.

 x4 Slots Look the Same as x16 slots

-Image: Gigabyte GA-P67A-UD3, has two x16 slots (Blue) but the bottom one only has 4 lanes, hence it is an x4 slot in terms of performance.
+Image: Gigabyte GA-P67A-UD3 has two x16 slots (Blue), but the bottom one only has four lanes.
+Hence it is an x4 slot in terms of performance.

-Gigabyte GA-P67A-UD3 above has an x16 slot but connected only to 4 PCIe lanes.
+Gigabyte GA-P67A-UD3 above has an x16 slot but is connected only to 4 PCIe lanes.

-Hence, when looking at the PCIe slots, particularly the x16 slots, it always important to consult your motherboard specifications to learn about its true PCIe lane count.
+Hence, when looking at the PCIe slots, particularly the x16 slots, you must consult your motherboard specifications to learn about its actual PCIe lane count.